-As discussed in Section 6.1, drought declarations are further complicated by the unpredictability of drought and storm events.
-Droughts may extend over multiple years which could result in response targets greater than what are provided in Table 14.
-The declaration of a drought and corresponding drought stage will be a real-time decision using the drought trigger guidelines in Table 14, historical experience, and other drought indicators described in more detail in Section 6.1.
+Drought declarations are further complicated by the unpredictability of drought and storm events.
+Droughts may extend over multiple years which could result in response targets greater than what are provided in Table 17.
+The declaration of a drought and corresponding drought stage will be a real-time decision using the drought trigger guidelines in Table 17, historical experience, and other drought indicators discussed in Section 6.

-The drought stage may also be de-escalated (e.g. changed from the critical to the warning stage) and/or the drought declaration may be terminated if storm events or other hydrologic conditions sufficiently reduce stress to Castle Rock's water supplies.
+The drought stage may also be de-escalated (e.g., changed from the critical to the warning stage) and/or the drought declaration may be terminated if storm events or other hydrologic conditions sufficiently reduce stress to Castle Rock's water supplies.
 This decision will be based on drought monitoring data, the WSI, and Castle Rock Water staff's historical experience and professional judgment in managing Castle Rock's supplies.

-7 STAGED DROUGHT RESPONSE PROGRAM
+7. STAGED DROUGHT RESPONSE PROGRAM